Large Language Model-Driven Closed-Loop UAV Operation with Semantic Observations

 \section{Conclusion}

-In this study, we introduce an LLM-driven closed-loop feedback and refinement framework that leverages semantic observations.
-Our system comprises two LLM components: a Code Generator, which generates control code; and an Evaluator, which analyzes NL trajectory observations rather than numerical states.
+In this paper, we introduce an LLM-driven closed-loop feedback and refinement framework that leverages semantic observations for UAV operation code generation.
+Our framework comprises two LLM components: a Code Generator, which generates control code; and an Evaluator, which analyzes semantic trajectory observations rather than numerical states.
 By iteratively feeding the evaluation feedback back into the Code Generator, our method corrects errors in simulation before real-world deployment.
 Experimental results demonstrate that semantic trajectory feedback markedly enhances the Evaluator's ability to detect deviations and deliver precise corrective feedback.
-As a result, our framework achieves reliable LLM-driven UAV operation, particularly for complex tasks requiring multi-stage planning and spatial reasoning.
+As a result, our framework achieves reliable LLM-driven UAV operation code generation and significantly outperforms baseline methods when the task complexity increases.